 An effective way to test different placements of social proof is through A/B testing.
 In A/B testing, two different versions of the same page are compared against each other and statistical data is used to determine which version of the page has a statistically significant difference in conversion rate.

-With A/B testing software such as Optimizely, it’s easy to create variations of your landing pages and start incorporating social proof into your site.
+With A/B testing software such as Optimizely, it’s easy to create variations of your landing pages or homepage and start incorporating social proof into your site.